-Parental control could be divided into two types: behavioural control and psychological control.
+Parental control could be divided into two types: behavioral control and parents’ psychological control

-Supervising and controlling children’s behaviour is referred to as behavioural control.
-These parents punish their children’s behaviour, keep track of their locations, and supervise their social lives.
+Supervising and controlling children’s behavior is referred to as behavioral control.
+These parents punish their children’s behavior, keep track of their locations, and supervise their social life.
 Behavioural control is used to govern children’s actions so that they adhere to family or society norms.

-Autonomy and regulation are both critical components of a childrens development.
+Autonomy and regulation are both critical components of a children’s development.
 Autonomy enables a kid to establish an own identity apart from their parents.
-This individuation process is especially essential throughout adolescence when children are preparing for adulthood.
+This individuation process is especially essential throughout adolescence when children are preparing for adult life.

-Simultaneously, parents must offer enough structure for their children to learn to restrain disruptive behaviour and engage in socially acceptable behaviour.
-Structure and behavioural direction are required to promote positive personality development.
+Simultaneously, parents must offer enough structure for their children to learn to restrain disruptive behavior and engage in socially acceptable child’s behavior.
+Structure and behavioral direction are required to promote positive personality development.

-When parents go too far and try to micromanage every element of their childrens behaviour, they become controlling parents.
+When parents go too far and try to micromanage every element of their children’s behavior, they become controlling parents.